NeuroJSON/jsonlab/README.rst

 Introduction
 ============

+JSONLab is a free and open-source implementation of a JSON/UBJSON encoder and a decoder in the native MATLAB language.
+It can be used to convert a MATLAB data structure (array, struct, cell, struct array and cell array) into JSON/UBJSON formatted strings, or to decode a JSON/UBJSON file into MATLAB data structure.
+JSONLab supports both MATLAB and `GNU Octave <http://www.gnu.org/software/octave/>`_ (a free MATLAB clone).

 JSON (`JavaScript Object Notation <http://www.json.org/>`_) is a highly portable, human-readable and " `fat-free <http://en.wikipedia.org/wiki/JSON>`_" text format to represent complex and hierarchical data.
 It is as powerful as `XML <http://en.wikipedia.org/wiki/XML>`_, but less verbose.
-JSON format is widely used for data-exchange in applications, and is essential for the wild success of (programming) `Ajax <http://en.wikipedia.org/wiki/Ajax_>`_ and `Web2.0 <http://en.wikipedia.org/wiki/Web_2.0>`_.
+JSON format is widely used for data-exchange in applications.

-UBJSON (Universal Binary JSON) is a binary JSON format, specifically optimized for compact file size and better performance while keeping the semantics as simple as the text-based JSON format.
+UBJSON (`Universal Binary JSON <http://ubjson.org/>`_) is a binary JSON format, specifically optimized for compact file size and better performance while keeping the semantics as simple as the text-based JSON format.
 Using the UBJSON format allows to wrap complex binary data in a flexible and extensible structure, making it possible to process complex and large dataset without accuracy loss due to text conversions.

-We envision that both JSON and its binary version will serve as part of the mainstream data-exchange formats for scientific research in the future.
+We envision that both JSON and its binary version will play important roles as mainstream data-exchange formats for scientific research.
-It will provide the flexibility and generality achieved by other popular general-purpose file specifications, such as  `HDF5 <http://www.hdfgroup.org/HDF5/whatishdf5.html>`_, with significantly reduced complexity and enhanced performance.
+It has both the flexibility and generality as offered by other popular general-purpose file specifications, such as `HDF5 <http://www.hdfgroup.org/HDF5/whatishdf5.html>`_, but with significantly reduced complexity and excellent readability.

-JSONLab is a free and open-source implementation of a JSON/UBJSON encoder and a decoder in the native MATLAB language.
-It can be used to convert a MATLAB data structure (array, struct, cell, struct array and cell array) into JSON/UBJSON formatted strings, or to decode a JSON/UBJSON file into MATLAB data structure.
-JSONLab supports both MATLAB and `GNU Octave <http://www.gnu.org/software/octave/>`_ (a free MATLAB clone).

 ================
 Installation